 Additionally, you should not be keeping your Betta fish in a jar, or a bowl, or anything like that for the long term.
 A bare minimum size tank for a betta fish is 2.5 gallons.

 However, it is unanimously agreed that bigger is better, and then five gallons is actually a better minimum size than 2.5.

 If you just want to take really good care of them, I recommend getting a fish tank somewhere between 5 gallons and 20 gallons.
-And 10-gallon seems to be a trendy choice and it’s one of the best fish for a 10-gallon tank.
+A 10-gallon tank seems to be a trendy choice and it’s one of the best fish for a 10-gallon tank.

 The aquarium size is a variable of the number of fish you want to keep.
 One gallon of water for every inch of fish is the thumb rule.
 Try to provide as much water as possible to move them more freely and grow to their maximum ability.

 I have a review article on the best betta fish tank; you can check if you want to buy a tank for your Betta.